§ 2901. Success for all students in the general education environment

 (c) Reading instruction.
 A public school that offers instruction in grades one, two, or three shall provide highly effective, research-based reading instruction to all students.
 In addition, a school shall provide:

-(2) Supplemental reading instruction to any enrolled student in grades 5-12 whose reading proficiency creates a barrier to the student's success in school.
+(2) supplemental reading instruction to any enrolled student in grades 5-12 whose reading proficiency creates a barrier to the student's success in school; and

 § 2904.
 Reports

-Annually, each superintendent shall report to the commissioner in a form prescribed by the commissioner, on the status of the educational support systems in each school in the supervisory union.
+Annually, each superintendent shall report to the Secretary in a form prescribed by the Secretary, on the status of the educational support systems in each school in the supervisory union.
 The report shall describe the services and supports that are a part of the education support system, how they are funded, and how building the capacity of the educational support system has been addressed in the school action plans, and shall be in addition to the report required of the educational support team in subdivision 2902(c)(6) of this chapter.
 The superintendent's report shall include a description and justification of how funds received due to Medicaid reimbursement under section 2959a of this title were used.
 (Added 1999, No. 117 (Adj.
 Sess.), § 3; amended 2005, No. 54, § 14; 2009, No. 44, § 40, eff.
-May 21, 2009.)
+May 21, 2009; 2013, No. 92 (Adj.
+Sess.), § 193, eff.
+Feb.
+14, 2014.)

 (1) postsecondary aspirations;